Customizing Products with Scripts Using Action Records and Functions

 4. Enter a descriptive name for the action.

-This name is displayed under Actions in the Audit menu of the user interface.
+This name is displayed under Actions in the Audit menu of the product interface.

 5. In the Code field, enter a unique identifier for this action.

-You can use an abbreviated version of the name as a code to identify the action.
-The code must contain only uppercase letters, numbers, and underscore characters.
+You can use an abbreviated version of the name as the code to identify the action.
+The code must contain only uppercase letters, numbers, and underscores.

 6. Provide a sequence number to determine the order in which the action is processed.

-7. If NetSuite CPQ Configurator must verify and process (if active) the action after all other building blocks rules have been verified and processed, check the Run as after event box.
+7. If the action should be verified and processed after all other building blocks rules, check the Run as after-event box.

-For example, you can mark an action as an after-event if it needs to use the updated material list.
+For example, you can use this option for actions that needs to process the updated material list.

-8. To perform this action only the first time the condition expressed in its rule is met, check the Run only on first matching box.
-NetSuite CPQ Configurator performs the action again only if the rule condition becomes false and then true again.
+8. To perform this action only the first time the rule condition is met, check the Run only on first match box.
+The action will only run again if the rule condition becomes false and then true again.

-9. In the Rule field, provide the question and answer combination that determines whether NetSuite CPQ Configurator performs the action.
+9. In the Rule field, provide the condition that determines whether the action will run.

-Enter question and answer codes separated by the forward slash character.
-For example, A/1.
-Use operators to combine multiple question and answer sets.
-For example, A/1&B/2.
-For more information, see Activating Building Blocks with Rules.
+Enter question and answer codes separated by a forward slash, for example, A/1.
+Use operators to combine multiple conditions, for example, A/1&B/2.
+For more information, see Activating or Hiding Building Blocks with Rules.

-10. (Optional) To include an additional rule in the action rule, select a category.
-The action is performed if its rule and the category rule match questions or answers selected by users.
-For more information, see Working with Categories in NetSuite CPQ Configurator.
+10. (Optional) To include an additional rule in the action rule, select a rule category.
+The action will run only if both its rule and the rule category match answers selected by users on the product interface.
+For more information, see Working with Rule Categories.

-11. To provide the tasks to be performed by the action, three options are available:
+11. To define the tasks that the action will perform, three options are available:

-• In the code editor, manually enter the NetSuite CPQ functions.
+• In the code editor, enter the NetSuite CPQ Configurator functions.

-• In the Add Action field, select the NetSuite CPQ functions you want to add to the code editor and follow the onscreen instructions.
+• In the Add Function field, select the NetSuite CPQ Configurator functions you want to add to the code editor and follow the onscreen instructions.

-You can combine manually entered JavaScript functions with those selected from the Add Action field.
+You can combine manually entered JavaScript functions with those selected in the Add Function field.

 12. Click Save.